tokonoma/2web2ui/docs/config.md

 The configuration module under `src/config/` merges variables from these locations in order:

  - `src/config/default.js`
- - `SP.productionConfig` from the current tenant's config file (see below)
+ - `SP.productionConfig` from the current tenant's config file for development (see below)
+ - Current tenant's config from all configs that are included in the bundle
  - `src/config/test-config.js` if NODE_ENV==='test'

 ## Default Configuration